SudhirVasudevanUCSD/cse15l-lab-report/lab-report-1-week-2.md

 These last commands are to securely store the private keys within Windows.
 Once we have the keys generated, now we want to copy the public key over to the .ssh directory on the server's user account.
 However the directory .ssh doesn't exist yet so we have to make it first.
 To achieve this,
-* First log on to the ieng6 computer using the ssh command we used above
+* First log on to the ieng6 computer using the `ssh` command we used above
 * Run the command `mkdir .ssh`
 * Logout using the `exit` command
-* Use the command 'scp /Users/name/.ssh/id_rsa.pub cs15lwi22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys' with your user name and path to copy the public key to the .ssh directory of the user account on the server.
+* Use the command `scp /Users/name/.ssh/id_rsa.pub cs15lwi22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys` with your user name and path to copy the public key to the .ssh directory of the user account on the server.
-Now try running ssh or scp and note how much easier it is to log in.
+Now try running `ssh` or `scp` and note how much easier it is to log in.
 <br />
 ![img9](Capture8.JPG)
 ![img10](Capture9.JPG)